mykso/myks/docs/plugins.md

 rendered K8s manifests to a locally accessible cluster.

-1. Create a file named `kapp` in a `plugins` directory sitting at the root of your gitops repository with the following content:
+1. Create a file named `kapp` in a `plugins` directory sitting at the root of your GitOps repository with the following content:

    ```bash
      #! /usr/bin/env bash